 The village is near Limoges in the sparsely populated Haute Vienne department of France.
 It is a 4.5-hour drive southwest of Paris, a 2.5-hour drive northeast of Bordeaux, and a 4.5-hour drive due south of Normandy.

-The village is free of charge.
-There is a charge to enter the Centre de la Mémoire.
-Information is outdated online, but I recall paying 8 euro.
+Visiting Oradour-sur-Glane is free of charge.
+There is, however, a charge to enter the Centre de la Mémoire.
+Information is outdated online, but I recall paying 8 euros.
 Budget 10 euro since prices may have gone up and sometimes there is a cost for parking (depending on the season).
 I found the audio guide unnecessary as all information is printed on the information panels throughout the museum.

 When you enter the former village, you will see a sign requesting silence.
 Not that you will need a reminder.
 The village is tragically beautifully with its remnants of daily life frozen in time by senseless flames and gunfire.